EMCL-Research-ITSecLab/ctf-watcher/WazuhAgent/README.md

 Usage: set_up_agent.sh [OPTIONS]

-    -d, --dev <ref>                [Optional] Set the development stage you want to build, example rc1 or beta1, not used by default.
     --manager=<ip_address>         [Optional] Set the Wazuh Manager ip address this Agent should report to.
                                    [Default] = localhost

     --use_bash_log=<true/false>    [Optional] Set if bash commands should be logged [Default] = true

     --use_heidpi=<true/false>      [Optional] Set if heiDPId should be installed, set up and logged [Default] = true

     --use_ufw=<true/false>         [Optional] Set if UFW should be set up and logged [Default] = true

     --os=<                         [Optional] Set the os the Agent should run on.
 Supportet os are: rpm_amd/                     Linux RPM amd64
           rpm_aarch/                   Linux RPM aarch64